koenderks/aRtsy/README.md

 ## Paint strokes

 The `paint_strokes` algorithm is my first self-concocted algorithm for generative drawing on a grid-based canvas.
-The algorithm is based on the simple idea that each next point on the grid has a chance to take over the color of an adjacent colored point but also has a change of generating a new color.
+This algorithm is based on the simple idea that each next point on the grid has a chance to take over the color of an adjacent colored point but also has a change of generating a new color.
 Going over the grid like this apparently results in these paint-like strokes on the canvas.

 You can use the `paint_strokes()` function to make your own unique portrait using this style.